Projects per year

 Interests

-My research interests lie in three main areas: child health and wellbeing; early child development and social cohesion; and programme evaluation with a particular interest in Low and Middle Income Countries (LMICs).
+My research centres around child health, wellbeing and education; early childhood development (ECD) and social cohesion with a particular interest in Low and Middle Income Countries (LMICs).

 Research Interests